mathieu-rossignol/docker-spark-yarn-cluster/README.md

 ## docker-spark-yarn-cluster
 This application allows to deploy multi-nodes hadoop cluster with spark 2.4.1 on yarn.

-## Build image
+## Setup
 - Clone the repo
 - cd inside ../docker-spark-yarn-cluster
-- Run `docker build -t pierrekieffer/spark-hadoop-cluster .`
+- Follow the next instructions

 ## Run docker-compose